 Agile Testing Basics for Non-Testers

-Have you ever asked a tester “how in the world did you find that bug?” or “what is that strange language the testers are speaking?”.
-Or maybe you’re being asked to pick up testing activities on your agile cross-functional team.
-Agile testing is its own unique skill set and is more and more often being completed by non-testers.
-In agile, quality has become a team responsibility.
-Increasingly, developers and non-testers are being asked to test and "shift left", but are rarely given the tools to ensure their testing is up to snuff.
-This often results in wasted time and effort and costly bugs.
-In this session, explore some of the basics of exploratory testing, testing terminology, and start to think like testers.
-Key takeaways include: session based testing with charters, testing vocabulary and techniques, testing pyramid, understanding and communicating risk, and why automation isn’t always the answer.
+Have you ever asked a tester, “How in the world did you find that bug?”
+Or maybe you’re being asked to pick up testing activities on your agile cross-functional team—or just wondering what that strange language is the testers are speaking.
+Agile testing is its own unique skill set, and as quality has become a team responsibility, more and more the agile testing is being performed by non-testers.
+Increasingly, developers and others are being asked to test and shift left, but they are rarely given the tools to ensure their testing is up to snuff.
+This often results in wasted time and effort, not to mention costly bugs.
+Jenna Charlton will explore some of the basics of exploratory testing, testing terminology, and how you can start to think like a tester.
+Key takeaways include session-based testing with charters, testing vocabulary and techniques, the testing pyramid, understanding and communicating risk, and why automation isn’t always the answer.